Additional policies and procedures exist that might be applicable.

 The Interlibrary Loan (ILL) Department maintains reciprocal agreements with many libraries.
 Articles available from reciprocal providers require no payment other than the $2.00 handling charge.
 If an article is available only from a non-reciprocal institution, the ILL staff emails the user for invoice approval.
 When the user replies to approve the additional charge, the ILL staff submits the request to the providing institution.

-Articles are primarily delivered electronically via a link and password emailed to users via their University email account.
+Articles are primarily delivered electronically via a link in your ILLiad Account under Electronically Received Articles.
 If for some reason, we cannot deliver your article electronically, the method of delivery will default to hold for pick up at the Circulation Desk.

 Commercial providers must deliver materials for: